4 Quick Tips for Driving in a Hailstorm

 To be safe, always be prepared and understand your weather situation before it happens.
 When bad storms are coming, know where you will be at and have a plan of action.
 Car covers are only good if you have time to set them up, as well as garages if you have time to park inside them.

-For more safety tips, check out our blog on how to prepare for tornado season.
+For more safety tips, check out our article on how to prepare for tornado season.